COVID-19 Faculty Guide

 Frequently Asked Questions

-Campus is open, although departments may be operating remotely or with reduced hours to promote social distancing.
-If you’re coming for official university business, we recommend contacting the relevant department to learn more about their operating procedures during Phase Two of PNW’s Safe Return to Campus.
+Campus is open, although departments may be operating remotely or with reduced hours as we prepare for an in-person fall semester.
+If you’re coming for official university business, we recommend contacting the relevant department to learn more about their operating procedures.

 PNW faculty or staff who are considering inviting vendors, collaborators or other guests (those not employed by or attending PNW) to campus need to follow the university’s official guest protocol.

 Individuals ages 12 and older are now eligible to be vaccinated across the state of Indiana.
 The COVID-19 vaccine is NOT mandatory, but health officials strongly encourage those who are eligible to receive the vaccine.
 The best way to end the pandemic and return to normal operations is for all to get vaccinated if they can do so.

 Students, faculty and staff affiliated with the Purdue Northwest campuses are encouraged to participate in a verification program once they have been fully vaccinated for COVID-19 to assist in PNW’s efforts in managing the health and safety of the campus community.

 See FAQs for important employment information for faculty and staff regarding Covid-19.

 Flexible work arrangements, including working remotely, have become essential in our efforts to de-densify campus to keep our PNW faculty, students and staff safe and reduce the spread of COVID-19.
 Supervisors and employees work together to assess flexible work options, manage workload, set expectations, maintain open communication and ensure continuity of operations.

 PNW is following guidelines from the Indiana State Department of Health as to when a student, faculty or staff member can return to school after developing symptoms, receiving test results or coming into close contact with someone with confirmed COVID-19.